Maths – National Curriculum Aims

 At Coleridge Primary School we aim to equip all pupils with the skills and confidence to solve a range of problems through fluency with numbers and mathematical reasoning.

 We started our journey to improve the teaching and learning of mathematics for every child in September 2018.
 There are several elements which have influenced improvements in attainment and progress in mathematics for our children.
-Mathematics is led by Mrs J. Shaw who is a maths mastery specialist and is working to support other schools and is travelling to Shanghai to further our research into the mastery approach.
+Mathematics is led by Mrs J. Shaw who is a maths mastery specialist and is working to support other schools ‘and travelled to Shaghai in 2019 to further our research into the mastery approach.
 This document sets out our approach and the reasons behind our approach to maths at Coleridge.

 The three aims of the NC should be addressed every day (not just in the maths lesson):

 Fluency – Reasoning – Problem Solving.

 - Whole class together – we teach mathematics to whole classes and do not label children.
 Lessons are planned based on formative assessment of what students already know and we include all children in learning mathematical concepts.
 Therefore children are taught in mixed ability groups and are supported in moving along at the same pace.
 Children are then further supported through concrete resources or consolidation tasks whilst quick graspers move onto more challenging problem solving and reasoning.
 At the planning stage, teachers consider the scaffolding that may be required for children struggling to grasp concepts in the lesson and suitable challenge questions for those who may grasp the concepts rapidly.
 Staff have been heavily supported in planning in small steps using the White Rose planning support tools and S plans to ensure small steps of progression are made.
 Teachers follow a six part lesson structure which is as follows: